 Rougeau Named to OBABL 'Power 100' List

-Newton, MA--Boston College Law School Dean Vincent Rougeau has been named one of the 100 most influential black attorneys in the United States by On Being a Black Lawyer (OBABL).
+Newton, MA--Boston College Law School is pleased to announce that for the second year in a row, Dean Vincent Rougeau has been named to On Being a Black Lawyer’s (OBABL) list of the 100 most influential black attorneys in the United States.

 Dean Rougeau joined BC Law in July 2011.
 He previously served as a professor of law at Notre Dame, and served as their Associate Dean for Academic Affairs from 1999-2002.
 He received his A.B. magna cum laude from Brown University in 1985, and his J.D. from Harvard Law School in 1988, where he served as articles editor of the Harvard Human Rights Journal.